sherryrich/gymbag/README.md

 ## UX User Experience
 ### User Stories
 Agile Development Process, The MoSCoW method was adopted to approach to prioritizing which project requirements for must have, should have, could have and will not have.
-Please view [GitHub Issues](https://github.com/sherryrich/gymbag/issues) as well as the [KANBAN board](https://github.com/users/sherryrich/projects/13) used for for this project.
+Please view [GitHub Issues](https://github.com/sherryrich/gymbag/issues) as well as the [KANBAN board](https://github.com/users/sherryrich/projects/13) used for this project.

 #### As the site creator/admin: